chenx16/DoctorLuckyGame/README.md

      java -jar Milestone2.jar mansion.txt

+If you want to describe your world in a string instead of a file, you can also do so with the command without having to create files
+Here is an example:

+     java -jar Milestone2.jar "36 30 Doctor Lucky's Mansion\n 50 Doctor Lucky\n 2\n 0 0 2 2 Armory\n 3 0 5 2 Billiard Room\n 2\n 0 5 Revolver\n 1 3 Billiard Cue\n" 2

+This is the format of string:

+     java -jar Milestone2.jar <world description> <max turn#>

 ### demonstrating ouput files in /res
 1. outputM2Success.txt:
 This file contains the results of a successful execution of the game "Doctor Lucky's Mansion."
 It showcases the following information: